atlassistant/pytlas/docs/writing_skills/translations.rst

 Translations
 ============

 Translating a skill is pretty easy.
-It works the same as training data.
+It works the same way as training data.
 You'll just have to use the decorator on a method which returns a dictionary representing keys and associated translations.

 .. code-block:: python